drewwells/stat/README.md

 ### API Interfaces:
 - It uses interfaces for the data access.
 So different data types can be used.
-- Two datatypes are pre-defined: Float64 and Int64.
+- Two datatypes are pre-defined: Float64Slice and IntSlice.
 - For sampling purposes there is a Strider type provided.

 Testing 100% pass.
 Testing covers the complete functionality.